Updated Feb 17 2021

 How can I protect myself?

 Handwashing is your best defense against a range of illnesses, including COVID-19.
-Wash your hands often to help prevent exposure to, and transmission of, illness.
+Wash your hands for at least 20 seconds with soap and water to help prevent exposure to, and transmission of, illness.
 Other usual health precautions that can help you protect yourself again COVID-19 and other illness are:

-- Avoiding Contact with people who are sick
+- Avoid Contact with people who are sick

-- Practicing proper cough and sneeze etiquette by coughing/sneezing into a tissue, or into your sleeve or arm (and immediately washing your hands afterwards)
+- Practice proper cough and sneeze etiquette by coughing/sneezing into a tissue, or into your sleeve or arm (and immediately washing your hands afterwards)